 and collectors alike ever since we have been involved with the antiques

 business.
-That is going on some 30 plus years now.
+That it was all gone, and there was nothing left.
+That is going on 30 some plus years now.
 We use to

-But now we feel it has finally come to be
+Sadly, we now we feel that it has finally come to be

 true for most antiques, and is certainly true for those types of

 antiques that are of primary interest to us.
 The supply of

 true antiques, as they use to be gathered or acquired is about dried up.